Updated: January 22, 2026

 Hotel Phone: +30 23108 10624

-The best luxury hotel for families in Chania, Domes Zeen offers plenty of perks to keep kids entertained and families comfortable.
-The kids club offers supervised activities in the yard, garden, and pool for ages four to twelve; the baby club cares for children from four months up to three years.
+The best luxury hotel for families in Chania, offering plenty of perks to keep kids entertained and parents comfortable.
+The kids club provides supervised activities in the yard, garden, and pool for ages four to twelve, while the baby club cares for children from four months to three years.
 Babysitting service is available on request.
 Family Rooms, Bungalows, Villas, and Pavilions sleep four to eight guests comfortably with open plan, one, and two-bedroom layouts, many with sofabeds.
 Spacious rooms and suites all feature walk-in showers and private terraces or patios.
 Some suites add shared pools; Pavilions and Villas have private pools.
-The resort has a private serviced beach, a sea-view pool, and another pool at the wellness center with an outdoor gym.
-Two restaurants (one casual and one fine dining) serve Mediterranean recipes with fresh, organic ingredients; kids’ menus are available.
-The resort is 2km from the Venetian harbor, a 5-minute drive or a 25-minute walk to the center of the action.
+The resort has a private serviced beach, a sea-view pool, and a wellness center pool with an outdoor gym.
+Two restaurants serve Mediterranean recipes with fresh ingredients and kids’ menus.
+Located 2km from the Venetian harbor, a 5-minute drive or 25-minute walk to the center.

 5. Domes Noruz